MicrosoftDocs/microsoft-salescopilot-docs/articles/use-server-side-sync.md

 ms.author: shjais
 ---

-# Use server-side synchronization with the Sales app
+# Use server-side synchronization with Sales app

 > [!NOTE]
 > This article is relevant only if you've connected the Sales app to your Dynamics 365 environment.